How Does SoundCloud Work: An Inspiring Success Story

 • The Initial Boom

 Their idea was to make music sharing easy for people interested in music.
-At that time, music files were shared through services like YouSendIt or FTP server which was a bit tedious.
+At that time, music files were shared through services like YouSendIt or an FTP server, which was a bit tedious.
 So, they launched a cloud-based service with a vision to allow music producers and musicians to easily share their work.
-It eliminated the need to swap files and people were able to directly collaborate over the servers.
+It eliminated the need to swap files, and people were able to collaborate directly over the servers.
 It provided the ability to comment on tracks and see how others interact with them.

-By solving the problems of music industry, it became an absolute hit right after its launch.
-More than 160,000 musicians registered on the platform including big artists like Foo Fighters.
+By solving the problems of the music industry, it became an absolute hit right after its launch.
+More than 160,000 musicians are registered on the platform, including big artists like Foo Fighters.
 In the coming years, the platform grew at an exponential rate.
-It had more than 130 Millions consumers of music by 2013.
+It had more than 130 million consumers of music by 2013.

 • The Inevitable Downfall